-- Creating and maintaining the necessary emergency communication documents - Making sure all FA &/or EFAs understand their responsibilities and are aware of how the club wishes them to behave on match days - Maintaining the accident book and looking after completed accident reports - Distributing the Emergency Communication document to visiting teams - Requesting the same information from visiting teams before playing away matches allocating a room for first aid treatment on match days - Undertaking periodic checks of first aid kits to ensure they are fully stocked & that all contents are within their expiry date - Ensuring FA &/or EFA are aware not to act beyond their level of qualification and competence. - Ensuring sufficient numbers of qualified FA &/or EFAs are on duty on training days, home matches and away matches - Having a timetable making sure that the FA &/or EFA role is always allocated - Defining the roles and responsibilities of the FA &/or EFA and make sure that they have the full support of the club for decisions that they choose to make. - Making sure that all FA &/or EFAs: - have attended a relevant first aid training course - are familiar with the RFL First Aid Standards including Concussion Rules - are familiar with the contents of the first aid kits - have their first aid kit with them at all times that they are acting as a FA &/or EFA and have checked that it is fully stocked - understand what actions need to be completed after an incident has taken place - understand the RFL First Aid Standards with particular emphasis on the Concussion Rules - can administer appropriate treatments to ill or injured casualties both on-pitch and offpitch - understand that they have the authority to stop play if they deem it necessary - wear a tabard to clearly identify themselves as the FA &/or EFA - introduce themselves to visiting teams (including Match Officials) as the duty FA &/or EFA and make sure that their contact number is entered into the necessary person's phone - have the postcode and directions to the club ground and any other pitches which are used - will provide details of local hospitals and directions if necessary - will provide names and contact details of key club officials if necessary - will hold the contact details of next of kin, provided and stored in a GDPR compliant manner
+- Creating and maintaining the necessary emergency communication documents - Making sure all FA &/or EFAs understand their responsibilities and are aware of how the club wishes them to behave on match days - Maintaining the accident book and looking after completed accident reports - Ensuring Club signage in relation to First Aid at the Club is in situ is visible and helpful to those unfamiliar with the site - Distributing the Emergency Communication document to visiting teams - Requesting the same information from visiting teams before playing away matches allocating a room for first aid treatment on match days - Undertaking periodic checks of first aid kits to ensure they are fully stocked & that all contents are within their expiry date - Distribution of relevant processes and protocols from the RFL to the wider FA and EFA team from time to time - Assess who will cover the FA/EFA role in the event of treatment being given to another player, with consideration to monitoring play - Understanding that team FA&/ EFA will work together with opposition FA's and volunteers to assist in the treatment of a player, including listening to observations. - Ensuring FA &/or EFA are aware not to act beyond their level of qualification and competence. - Ensuring sufficient numbers of qualified FA &/or EFAs are on duty on training days, home matches and away matches - Having a timetable making sure that the FA &/or EFA role is always allocated - Defining the roles and responsibilities of the FA &/or EFA and make sure that they have the full support of the club for decisions that they choose to make. - Making sure that all FA &/or EFAs: - have attended a relevant first aid training course - are familiar with the RFL First Aid Standards including Concussion Rules and Protocols - · are familiar with the contents of the first aid kits - have their first aid kit with them at all times that they are acting as a FA &/or EFA and have checked that it is fully stocked - understand what actions need to be completed after an incident has taken place - understand the RFL First Aid Standards with particular emphasis on the Concussion Rules - can administer appropriate treatments to ill or injured casualties both on-pitch and offpitch - understand that they have the authority to stop play if they deem it necessary - wear a tabard to clearly identify themselves as the FA &/or EFA - introduce themselves to visiting teams (including Match Officials) as the duty FA &/or EFA and make sure that their contact number is entered into the necessary person's phone - have the postcode and directions to the club ground and any other pitches which are used - will provide details of local hospitals and directions if necessary - will provide names and contact details of key club officials if necessary - will hold the contact details of next of kin, provided and stored in a GDPR compliant manner